abhiniveshmitra/azure-rag-app/README.md

 ## 🧠 How It Works (High Level)

 1. **Ingestion:**
-   Upload your PDF/documents to Azure Blob Storage.
+   Upload your pre-processed text documents to the system (documents must be plain text or already extracted).

 2. **Processing:**

-   * Text and layout are extracted using Azure AI Document Intelligence.
-   * Extracted text is split into manageable “chunks.”
+   * Text is split into manageable “chunks.”

 3. **Embedding & Indexing:**

    * Each chunk is embedded into a vector using OpenAI embeddings (text-embedding-ada-002).
-   * All vectors are indexed using either Azure Cognitive Search (production) or FAISS (dev).
+   * All vectors are indexed using **Azure Cognitive Search**.

 4. **Question Answering:**